munozdjp/HINNDY/README.md

 ## Requirements

-Before running the scripts, please ensure you have the following MATLAB toolboxes installed:
+Before running the Matlab Scripts, please ensure you have the following MATLAB toolboxes installed:

 - Optimization Toolbox
 - SimBiology